ClawGym/.github/profile/README.md

 **ClawGym** is a scalable framework for synthesizing data, training agents, and evaluating Claw-style personal agents in local, stateful workspaces. 👨‍💻

-> ⚠️ Code, datasets, benchmark assets, and model checkpoints are currently under internal company review and will be released soon. 🙏

 <h5 align="center"> If you like our project, please give us a star ⭐ on GitHub for the latest update.</h5>

 ## ✨ News